Direction

 Professor Raphaël Vialle is Professor of Child Surgery (PUPH) at Sorbonne University.
 He is head of the department of orthopaedic and reconstructive surgery for children at Hôpital Armand Trousseau – APHP – Paris, France.
 He specialises in the treatment of spinal deformities in children and adolescents.

 After graduating as a doctor of medicine from the University of Paris – Versailles – Saint-Quentin-en-Yvelines.
 He continued his training in orthopaedic and child surgery at Hôpital Beaujon, Fondation Hôpital Saint-Joseph, Hôpital du Kremlin-Bicêtre, Institut Calot (Berck-Plage), Hôpital Necker Enfants-Malades and Hôpital Armand Trousseau.
 He completed his university education with a thesis in neuroscience at the University of Paris XI.
-A member of numerous national and international societies (ISSLS, SSE, GES, SFCR, SOFOP, SOFCOT), he has published over 180 scientific articles in international journals and is author of over 30 book chapters.
+A member of numerous national and international societies (ISSLS, SSE, GES, SFCR, SOFOP, SOFCOT), he has published over 200 scientific articles in international journals and is author of over 40 book chapters.
 He is regularly invited both in France and abroad to share his experience with the most prestigious teams in the field of spine surgery.
-As part of the France-China Foundation’s “Young Leaders” programme, he has been involved in Franco-Chinese exchanges around health and scientific research since 2018.
+As part of the France-China Foundation’s Young Leaders programme, since 2018 he has been involved in Franco-Chinese exchanges on health and scientific research, and since 2025 he has been Vice-Dean for International and European Affairs, given his involvement in numerous initiatives between France, China, India and Japan in the field of health.

 AP-HP La Pitié – Salpêtrière

-Neurologist and WP3 leader (fundamental research)
+Director of the Myology Research Center/UMR-S 974 and WP3 leader (fundamental research)

 Steering committee members